Operation Praying Mantis: Aftermath

-By the end of the operation, American Marines, ships, and aircraft had destroyed Iranian naval and intelligence facilities on two inoperable oil platforms in the Persian Gulf, and sank at least three armed Iranian speedboats, one Iranian frigate, and one fast attack gunboat.
+By the end of the operation, US Marines and US Navy ships and aircraft had destroyed Iranian naval and intelligence facilities on two inoperable oil platforms in the Persian Gulf, and sunk at least three armed Iranian Boghammer speedboats, one Iranian frigate, and one fast attack missile boat.
 One other Iranian frigate was damaged in the battle.
 Sabalan was repaired in 1989 and has since been upgraded, and is still in service with the Iranian navy.
 The fires eventually burned themselves out but the damage to the infrastructure forced the demolition of the Sirri platforms after the war.
 The site was built up again for oil production by French and Russian oil companies, after buying the drilling rights from the Iranian government.

-The U.S. side suffered two casualties, the crew of a Marine Corps AH-1T Sea Cobra helicopter gunship.
+The U.S. side suffered two casualties, the crew of a Marine Corps AH-1T Sea Cobra attack helicopter.
 The Cobra, attached to USS Trenton, was flying reconnaissance from Wainwright and crashed sometime after dark about 15 mi southwest of Abu Musa island.
 The bodies of the lost personnel were recovered by Navy divers in May, and the wreckage of the helicopter was raised later that month.
 Navy officials said it showed no sign of battle damage.
 In his book "Tanker War," author Lee Allen Zatarain indicates there was some evidence the helicopter may have crashed while evading hostile fire from the island.

+Following the attack, Legal Advisor to the State Department Abraham Sofaer messaged his counterpart in Iran’s Foreign Ministry, Dr. Efthekar Jaromi, suggesting that they cancel their meeting scheduled in The Hague to address Iranian/U.S. claims.
+Dr. Jaromi responded that they meet as scheduled rather than “burn the only bridge between our countries.”

 A month later, the guided-missile cruiser USS Vincennes arrived, summoned in haste to protect the frigate Samuel B. Roberts as it was hauled back to the United States.
-On 3 July, Vincennes shot down Iran Air Flight 655, killing all 290 crew and passengers.
-The U.S. government claimed that the crew of Vincennes mistook the Iranian Airbus for an attacking F-14 fighter, despite it being a commercial airliner flying a scheduled route.
-The Iranian government alleged that Vincennes knowingly shot down a civilian aircraft and called for the deaths of crew.
-After the completion of the scrapping of Vincennes in 2011, the United States presented pieces of the forward missile launcher used in the shoot down to the Interests Section of the Islamic Republic of Iran in the United States.
+On 3 July 1988, Vincennes shot down Iran Air Flight 655, a commercial airliner flying a scheduled route, killing all 290 crew and passengers.
+The U.S. government claimed that the crew of Vincennes mistook the Iranian Airbus for an attacking F-14 fighter.
+The Iranian government alleged that Vincennes knowingly shot down a civilian aircraft and called for the deaths of its crew.